cscart/docs/en/user_guide/addons/eBay/ebay_product_identifiers.rst

 To specify eBay product identifiers for a product, follow these steps:

-1. Go to **Products → Products** and click the name of the desired product.
+1. Go to **Products → Products**.

+2. Click the name of the desired product.

-2. Switch to the **Features** tab.
+3. Switch to the **Features** tab.

-3. Fill in the fields of the features you'd like to use as product identifiers.
+4. Fill in the fields of the features you'd like to use as product identifiers.

 .. note::